-Though we're technically still in the season of spring, June is off to a hot start in many parts of the country, and that means one thing for millions of sweltering people: air conditioning.
-And while we may take air conditioning for granted, it's generally an expensive luxury.
-Americans spend more than $22 billion a year on electricity to cool their homes with air conditioning — and use a whopping 183 billion kilowatt-hours, according to recent statistics from the U.S. Department of Energy.
-That accounts for at least 15% of all energy used in some homes, and in warmer climates can represent up to 70% of a summer electric bill.
+Summer 2016 is off to a sultry start, and that means one thing for millions of people: air conditioning.
+And while we may take A/C for granted, it's generally an expensive luxury.
+Americans spend more than $11 billion a year on electricity to cool their homes with air conditioning.
+That accounts for at least 6% of all energy used in some homes.

 If you're shopping for a new air conditioner, you'll notice quite a few different sizes and models.
-But one thing's for sure: Savings are always chill.
-Here's a quick primer to staying cool and keeping your wallet from overheating when picking out an A/C unit.
+Here's a quick primer on staying cool and keeping your wallet from overheating while picking out an A/C unit.

 It's one thing to run an air conditioner in your room.
 But combine its power with a simple ceiling fan, and you can have the best of both worlds.
 Costing less than a penny an hour to run, ceiling fans have an immediate impact on your domestic comfort once you buy and install them.
-They generally start at about $40 a piece, but we found this Harbor Breeze 42" Armitage White Ceiling Fan with Light Kit ($24.98 with in-store pickup, a low by $35), which is among the least expensive 42" ceiling fans we've seen.
-The nice thing about a ceiling fan is that it can make you feel anywhere from 3 to 8 degrees cooler.
+They generally start at about $40 a piece.
+The nice thing about a ceiling fan is it can make you feel anywhere from 3 to 8 degrees cooler.

-If your air conditioner is more than 10 years old, you should seriously consider replacing it.
-Many new Energy Star air conditioners are so efficient that they use about 10% less energy than one without that designation, according to U.S. Department of Energy estimates.
-Depending on how long you hold onto the new unit, you could save $60 or more over its lifetime in energy costs alone — a de facto rebate just for upgrading to an Energy Star model.
+If your unit is more than 10 years old, seriously consider replacing it.
+According to U.S. Department of Energy estimates, you'll use about 10% less energy with a new Energy Star appliance than one without that designation.
+Depending on how long you hold onto that new unit, you could save $60 or more over its lifetime in energy costs alone — a de facto rebate just for upgrading to an Energy Star model.

 The key number to look for is the Energy Efficiency Rating (or EER): The higher the EER, the more efficient the unit.
 So if you replace an old EER 5 unit with a new EER 10 unit, you'll cut your cooling costs in half.
 You should also look for the "Energy Star" and "Energy Guide" labels when purchasing a window unit.
-An energy-efficient unit will cycle the compressor on and off so that it doesn't operate continuously.
-And Energy Star central air units are on average 14% more efficient than standard models.
-Speaking of which ...
+An energy-efficient unit will cycle the compressor on and off so it doesn't operate continuously.
+And Energy Star central air units are 14% more efficient on average than standard models.

 It's easy to think that buying a new air conditioner or two will solve all of your summer cooling problems.
 But your AC could use a little help.
 With central units, for example, a programmable timer or thermostat can save you about $180 every year in energy costs by regulating the temperature when you're out of the house, and by turning on only when you return home.

-We've got an ever-updated list of air conditioning deals for you to peruse and compare.
-This time of year, sales are as plentiful as backyard barbecues.
-Certainly one of the worst things to do is feel a heat wave hit you in the face, rush to the first store you can find, and buy the first unit you see.
-Chill out, if you will, and do some comparison shopping, checking out multiple units for price, efficiency, reliability, and features.
-The Keystone 6,000 BTU Energy Star Window Air Conditioner ($179.99 with free shipping, a low by $12) features three cooling speeds, three fan speeds, a programmable 24-hour on / off timer, energy and sleep modes, adjustable air flow, slide-out mesh filter, and a remote control.
+DealNews keeps an ever-updated list of air conditioning deals for you to peruse and compare.
+For instance, BJ's Wholesale Club offers this LG 10,000 BTU Window Air Conditioner ($249.99 with free shipping, a low by $49).
+Of course, this time of year, A/C sales are as plentiful as backyard barbecues.
+The worst thing to do is feel a heat wave hit you in the face, rush to the first store you can find, and buy the first unit you see.
+Do some comparison shopping, checking out multiple units for price, efficiency, reliability, and features.

 The few minutes you spend comparing notes and using your shopping smarts will do more than show off how cool you are.
-It will help you make a prudent choice with your money that will keep your living space comfy all summer long, and for many summers to come.
+It'll help you make a prudent choice that will keep your living space comfy all summer long, and for many summers to come.